P-H-M making school meals available during COVID-19 national Emergency:

-Jill, Mark and Stacey are all happy to assist Penn-Harris-Madison families with questions or concerns about food service at any of the fifteen schools.
+Jill, Mary Ellen, and Lori are all happy to assist Penn-Harris-Madison families with questions or concerns about food service at any of the fifteen schools.

 Food programs offered at P-H-M

-Menus are issued each month, so check back often!
+Menus and nutritional information are issued each month, so check back often!

 Follow these links for more important information!